 RATIONALE: Canadian jurisdictions generally, and most recently the British Columbia Corporations Act (BCCA), permit companies to have an unlimited authorized capital.
-In conjunction with the 2004 BCCA change, many companies incorporated in B.C. are requesting shareholder approval to alter the company's authorized share structure from a fixed maximum limit authorization to an unlimited number of authorized shares.
 ISS prefers to see companies with a fixed maximum limit on authorized capital, with at least 30 % of the authorized stock issued and outstanding.
 Limited capital structures protect against excessive dilution and can be increased when needed with shareholder approval.